-Gonorrhoea is caused by bacteria and it is one of the most common STD’s.
+Gonorrhoea is caused by bacteria and it is one of the most common STDs.
 Worldwide cases are estimated at 80 million annually.
 It can lead to infertility in men and women.
-It is both treatable and preventable, though scientists have discovered new strains of gonorrhoea (SUPER GONORRHOEA) that is resistant to most currently utilized antibiotics.
+It is both treatable and preventable, though scientists have discovered new strains of gonorrhoea (SUPER GONORRHOEA) that are resistant to most currently utilized antibiotics.

 The new mutations of the bacterium are multidrug- and cephalosporin-resistant gonorrhoea, which is very hard to treat.
 This organism has managed so far to become resistant to every class of antibiotic used against it.
 The bacteria are then free to keep multiplying.